kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Notes

 -   Set the time interval to a value that is at least double the expected maximum network round-trip time between the Gateway and any client.
 Otherwise, clients may be disconnected unexpectedly.
-For most environments,  60 seconds is the recommended setting for `ws.inactivity.timeout`.
+-   A reasonable starting point is to set `ws.inactivity.timeout` to 60 seconds, and then adjust the value higher or lower based on your environment.
+For example, if you know a firewall in your environment will terminate idle connections after 30 minutes, then you could increase the value of this setting to 25 minutes.
 -   You can specify your preferred time interval syntax in milliseconds, seconds, minutes, or hours (spelled out or abbreviated).
 For example, all of the following are valid: 1800s, 1800sec, 1800 secs, 1800 seconds, 1800seconds, 3m, 3min, or 3 minutes.
 If you do not specify a time unit then seconds are assumed.

 #### http.server.header